soapsfrw/ScreenTextFinder/README.md

 # ScreenTextFinder

-Source Code for the .exe of ScreenTextFinder tool by soapsfrw for rubberducky to read text on screen by OCR For those who really do not trust random .exe file on the internet (dont worry i got you) i uploaded the full sourcecode!
+Source Code for the .exe of ScreenTextFinder tool by soapsfrw for rubberducky to read text on screen by OCR
+For those who really do not trust random .exe file on the internet i uploaded the full sourcecode!

 # How does it work
-ScreenTextFinder is a powerfull, small, and easy tool that is made only to make the rubber ducky mouse movement and text detection easier it uses Windows OCR to read the text on the screen !that doesnt include files on desktop, only In-App text!
+ScreenTextFinder is a powerfull, small, and easy tool that is made only to make the rubber ducky mouse movement and text detection easier it uses Windows OCR to read the text on the screen !that doesnt include files on desktop only In-App text!

 # How to use it